amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 <BR><BR>
 <h2>Pagiarism Defender - A Python Application</h2>
 <BR><BR>
 OK, so I have a Python project that I want to push out on the web.
-Let's start by analyzing and running it locally.
+Let's first take a look at it.
 It should be straightforward; it takes some text as input (``text_to_filter``), splits it into sentences using <a = href='http://www.nltk.org/' target='_blank'>Natural Language Toolkit (NLTK)</a>, and sends it to the Bing search engine for matches.
 It surrounds each sentence with quotes to <b>only</b> find exact matches.
 If a match is found, then that sentence is deemed plagiarized and a counter is incremented.
 It does so for all sentences and returns the mean of the counter as a plagiarism score.

 ```r
 # sudo apt-get install python-lxml